 Tip 2: How do you prepare your coffee?

 If one of your goals in going organic is improving the taste of your coffee, you'll want to invest in the areas that give you the biggest bang for your buck.
-For many, this starts your coffee machine.
+For many, this starts with your coffee machine.
 If you have an old and dilapidated coffee maker you may want to consider replacing it first as this may be an important step into better tasting coffee.
 A french press or electric kettle are simple and very effective ways of making that perfect cup of coffee.
 Although it may take a little getting used to, this method can really bring out the flavor profiles of your blend.

-Tip 3: Grind your own!
+Tip 3: Grind your own coffee

 As you already know, organic coffee carries a premium price tag.
 The extra cost of going organic adds up quick so finding ways to save money becomes even more important.
 One way to do so, is to buy whole bean coffee instead of ground.
 One easy way to ensure the freshest coffee is by buying whole bean coffee and grinding it yourself.
 A simple coffee grinder is often only $10 – $15 and can save you money in the long run as whole bean coffee is generally a little more affordable than ground coffee per ounce.
 If you're looking to take your coffee experience beyond just choosing the best organic coffee, check out this article that discusses the importance of a solid coffee grinder.
 When making the switch to organic, these savings can really add up!
 Grinding your own coffee saves you money and earns you a fresher cup of coffee at the same time.